 The ANJ said that responses to the consultation suggested that most people noticed an “unprecedented intensification” of sports betting advertising in the first half of 2021.
-This hit a peak during Euro 2020, with safer gambling messages in these ads were “not very visible”.
+This hit a peak during Euro 2020, with safer gambling messages in these ads “not very visible”.

 As a result, it said it would work to reduce the intensity of gambling advertising in the market, by enforcing new guidelines and issuing new recommendations to licensees.
 Its approach, ANJ explained, was informed by a strict interpretation of existing legislation.